Considering Donation

 Volunteering Means Registering

-Bone marrow or peripheral stem cell donation is a great form of unrelated nondirected donation.
-For those of you moved by a desire to help others through living donation, this form of donation deserves special consideration because of the need, the less intrusive form of donation, the speedier recovery, the relatively low risk to the donor, and the ability to donate more than once.
+For those of you moved by a desire to help others through living donation, bone marrow donation deserves special consideration because of the need, the less intrusive form of donation, the speedier recovery, the relatively low risk to the donor, and the ability to donate more than once.

 • Participate in a bone marrow drive.
 You can find marrow drives by calling marrow donation centers or searching marrow web sites on the Internet.